-Few weeks ago, in Never Quit!, I discussed Malcom Gladwell’s 10,000 hours Outlier theory, the concept it takes 5 years of research and diligent effort to master a domain.
-This pursuit however, mastery of a domain, is never a straight or obvious path regardless whether one possesses natural talent, is highly intelligent and highly motivated or any combination of the three.
+A few weeks ago, in Never Quit!, I discussed Malcolm Gladwell’s 10,000 hours Outlier theory, the concept it takes 5 years of research and diligent effort to master a domain.
+This pursuit, however, mastery of a domain, is never a straight or obvious path regardless of whether one possesses natural talent, is highly intelligent and highly motivated, or any combination of the three.
 To attain this level of mastery, to complete the years of work necessary one has to Never Quit along the way.

-This third component true mastery is impossible without, allowing for attainment of 1st through 10th degree black belt if you will, and leadership capacity, results in the ability to reduce all that vastly complex knowledge and understanding attained through the pursuit of mastery to very simple statements anyone can quickly and easily understand.
+This third component true mastery is impossible without, allowing for the attainment of 1st through 10th-degree black belt if you will, and leadership capacity, results in the ability to reduce all that vastly complex knowledge and understanding attained through the pursuit of mastery to very simple statements anyone can quickly and easily understand.

 In Critical Importance of the Alpha, I discuss influence-based leadership, how Alphas – leaders – are not A-types (chest pounding Betas), forcing the group to fulfill the Alphas desires.
 Instead, these true leaders lead by influence rather than command or force, and for collective rather than personal gain.
 While this is true, it is only part of what makes Alphas such influential leaders.
 The second part of Alpha leadership, the third component in seeking mastery, is the Alpha only states what is practical and in ways the listener can rapidly understand and use, injecting only what is immediately, obviously required, and nothing more and only exactly when required.

-Reality is, this requirement for practicality in all things, the ability to directly communicate and apply complex knowledge simply, is not something can wait for final 10th degree mastery, or even 1st degree mastery.
+The reality is, this requirement for practicality in all things, the ability to directly communicate and apply complex knowledge simply is not something that can wait for final 10th-degree mastery or even 1st-degree mastery.
 It is instead a requirement to obtain those levels.
-Fortunately, regardless one’s domain or career path, it doesn’t have to wait.
+Fortunately, regardless of one’s domain or career path, it doesn’t have to wait.
 Any serious student of any domain, anyone seeking mastery, will figure out quite early this practicality requirement is the lead condition and singular prerequisite and that it can be developed by virtually anyone.

 E.M.
 Burlingame: Founder Emerio Group and the Honos Foundation